Algorithm that decodes the "neural code" of genius

 In individual cases, the Quantum G testing system algorithm identifies key cognitive and behavioral types, such as:

-is a characteristic of a thinking style that takes into account not only the development of solutions but also their experimental verification, allowing for both theoretical model creation and application to specific practical problems.
+is a characteristic of a thinking that takes into account not only the development of solutions but also their experimental verification, allowing for both theoretical model creation and application to specific practical problems.
 This approach focuses on integrating theoretical knowledge with experience, testing, and developing technologies, prototypes, or methodologies that can then be implemented in practice.

-is a characteristic of a thinking style that primarily focuses on developing theoretical models, concepts, laws, and principles that explain phenomena and processes.
+is a characteristic of a thinking that primarily focuses on developing theoretical models, concepts, laws, and principles that explain phenomena and processes.
 This mode of cognition is oriented toward identifying universal principles and patterns at an abstract level, seeking to understand and reveal the fundamental essence of studied phenomena, even when they do not have immediate practical application.

 the ability to deeply immerse oneself in reflection, observe the surrounding world, enjoy the process of internal analysis, search for meaning and harmony in ongoing events, and perceive phenomena through the lens of calmness and tranquility.